-When I returned home the summer after freshman year I immediately went to visit her.
+When I returned home the summer after freshman year, I immediately went to visit her.
 I couldn’t wait to catch up.
-We talked like old friends do.
-We rattled on and on like no time had passed since we last chatted.
+We talked like old friends do and rattled on and on as if a year hadn’t passed.

 Suddenly I felt like an unwanted outsider.